aiidateam/aiida-tutorials/docs/sections/calculations/workflows.md

 ## Displaying the results

 Once the work chain has finished running, use `verdi process show <PK>` to inspect the `PwBandsWorkChain` and find the PK of its `band_structure` output.
-We can also plot the band structure using the `verdi shell`:
+You can also plot the band structure using the `verdi shell`:

 ```{code-block} console